jupyterlite/jupyterlite/docs/howto/extensions/cli-addons.md

 #### Flags

-A _flag_ maps a CLI argument to any number of traits, with useful help:
+A _flag_ maps a CLI argument to any number of traits on any number of `traitlets.Configurable` classes:

 ```py
 from traitlets import Int, Bool